iam-manzoor/Python-Learning/Day-2/README.md

        - `str.replace(old, new)` Replace the word old with new.
        - `str.find(word)` Return the index of that word.
        - `str.count("am")` Count the occurance of the substring.

+2. **Conditional Statements**
+   - Checks for the statement and then statement gets executed.
+   - if-elif-else